karpanai/karpanai-web/data/blog/2005/10/04/memento-redux.md

 Harris mumbles again.
 “Do you think my hair is long enough?”

 “Let us get this straight man – you do a pathetic Rahman imitation.
-Now answer my frickin’ question.”
+Now answer my frickin' question.”

 “Hmm, it is good.
 Grunt.
 Umm.
 The flashback is funny.
 But the rest of it is very serious.
 Need more comedy.”